Maternal Sepsis – Causes, Symptoms and Prevention

 - You have an infection and you have preterm breakage of the sac.

-Treatment involves that restoration of the tissue functions, cell metabolism, oxygen circulation and the safety of the foetus, etc. Treatment should ideally be done in the ICU.
-Here are a few ways to do it:
+Pregnancy and sepsis together present a unique challenge as the physiological changes in the immune system during pregnancy can increase the risk of severe infections, necessitating prompt treatment to protect the health of both mother and baby.
+Treatment involves restoring tissue functions, cell metabolism, oxygen circulation, and the safety of the foetus.
+Treatment should ideally be done in the ICU.
+Here are a few ways to do it (9):

 - Antibiotics: Sepsis in its early stages can be treated with only antibiotics.
 Typically, one antibiotic is used to prevent resistance.
-In genital sepsis, 2 to 3 antibiotics are combined.
-In polymicrobial infections, broad-spectrum antibiotics like penicillin, aminoglycoside, and clindamycin, vancomycin, or piperacillin-tazobactam are used.
-This must be done with caution because antibiotics often change their properties in pregnant women and some antibiotics are harmful to the foetus.
+In genital sepsis, two to three antibiotics are combined.
+In polymicrobial infections, broad-spectrum antibiotics like penicillin, aminoglycoside, clindamycin, vancomycin, or piperacillin-tazobactam are used.
+This must be done with caution because antibiotics often change their properties in pregnant women, and some antibiotics are harmful to the foetus.

 - Intravenous fluids: These are often given but with caution so that there is no excess fluid infusion that ideally should be looked at after the first 6 hours of the start of this treatment.
 Albumin could also be given to such patients under certain medical conditions.
 Side effects of this treatment could be bleeding and kidney dysfunction.

-In pregnant women, oxygen saturation must be 95% and not 90%, as in general sepsis patients.
+In pregnant women, oxygen saturation must be 95%, not 90%, as in general sepsis patients.
 This is important to prevent the high chances of extreme side effects on the foetus.

-Here’s how you can lower your chances of contracting blood infection during pregnancy.
+Here’s how to lower your chances of contracting blood infection during pregnancy.

-- Stay Away From People Who are Sick: Try to avoid contracting any infections by staying away from unwell people, avoiding outside food, etc.
+- Stay Away From People Who Are Sick: Avoid contracting infections by staying away from unwell people, avoiding outside food, etc.

-- Maintain Good Hygiene: Always wash your hands thoroughly before cooking and eating.
+- Maintain Good Hygiene: Always wash your hands thoroughly before cooking and eating (4).

 - Get Vaccinated: Take your vaccines on time.

-- Seek Medical Help: If you suspect an infection of any sort, seek immediate medical attention because early diagnosis and treatment can help prevent the spread of infection to the blood.
+- Seek Medical Help: If you suspect an infection, seek immediate medical attention.
+Early diagnosis and treatment can help prevent the spread of infection to the blood.

-- Be Careful If You Have Any Medical Condition: If you suffer from diabetes, cancer, and younger women must be very careful about personal hygiene and infections because they already have a compromised immune system that increases chances of sepsis.
+- Be Careful If You Have Any Medical Condition: If you have diabetes or cancer, younger women must be cautious about personal hygiene and infections because they already have a compromised immune system that increases the chances of sepsis.

 Seek medical help in the following cases: